 -- Albus Dumbledore (PS12)

-A magnificent mirror, as high as a classroom ceiling, with an ornate gold frame, standing on two clawed feet.
+The Mirror of Erised is a magnificent mirror, as high as a classroom ceiling, with an ornate gold frame, standing on two clawed feet.
 The inscription carved around the top read “Erised stra ehru oyt ube cafru oyt on wohsi,” which is “I show not your face but your heart’s desire” written backwards (that is, in what is called ‘mirror writing’).

 The mirror itself was very old, and it’s origins unknown.
 It was created in a spirit of fun, as it was more revealing than a normal mirror, but not really useful.
 A teachers might have brought it with him from his travels.
 The mirror had been languishing in the Room of Requirement for a century before Dumbledore changed it into a perfect “hiding place and final test for the impure of heart” (Pm).